-The President shall submit to the members of the Association, through the Secretary, the names of candidates chosen by the Nominating Committee.
+The President shall submit to the members of the Association, through the Secretary, the names of candidates chosen by the Executive Council and any put into nomination by ASE members.
 This ballot shall contain:

-The name of one candidate for President; one for President-Elect; one or two for Vice-President; and at least four for Trustees (two to be elected).
+The name of one candidate for President; one for President-Elect; one or two for Vice-President; and two for Trustees (two to be elected).
+Any five ASE members may petition to have a candidate placed on the ballot for the Trustee position.
+The name of a candidate who receives that number of endorsements will be placed on the ballot alongside the two that are approved by the Executive Council through the regular nominating procedures.
 The name of the President-Elect shall appear on the ballot as a sole candidate for President the following year.
 Should the President-Elect for any reason be unable or unwilling to be candidate for President, the Nominating Committee may designate a single candidate for President and submit that person’s name to the members.
 The Regional Directors are to run unopposed.

 Where only one name appears on the ballot, space for a write-in vote shall be provided.
 In the case of a tie vote, a majority vote of the retiring Executive Council, in secret ballot, shall decide the winning candidate.